MiffyLeung/CSCI2720-Project/README.md

 6. Start the Frontend application by `npm run start-frontend` and Backend server by `npm run start-backend`
-   Or, you can simply start up both by `npm start`
+   Or, you can simply start up both by `npm start` **(Note: If you have got the frontent built verions, you can just start the backend with `npm run start-backend` and type the url http://localhost:3001/ to start up )**

 ## Usage
 Once the project is running: